-One method of analysis of these sutures is by radiographic interpretation of cone-beam computed tomography (CBCT), a technique that provides 3D images of the oral and maxillofacial structures with relatively low cost, no image overlap, ease of accessibility and low radiation compared to multislice CT.20 Recently, Angelieri et al.21 described a method of classification of the midpalatal suture maturation on CBCT images that can be useful mainly for late adolescent and young adult patients in whom the efficacy of RME is unpredictable.
+One method of analysis of these sutures is by radiographic interpretation of cone-beam computed tomography (CBCT), a technique that provides 3D images of the oral and maxillofacial structures with relatively low cost, no image overlap, ease of accessibility and low radiation compared to multi-slice CT.(20) Recently, Angelieri et al.(21) described a method of classification of the midpalatal suture maturation on CBCT images that can be useful mainly for late adolescent and young adult patients in whom the efficacy of RME is unpredictable.
 This individual assessment of the maturation level of the circummaxillary sutures has the potential to provide a means of assessing the potential midfacial sutural response to maxillary protraction forces in Class III patients.

-The aim of this study was to present a novel classification method for individual assessment of zygomaticomaxillary suture maturation as observed on CBCT images and to test the reliability of this new classification method.
+The aim of the present study is to present a novel classification method for individual assessment of zygomaticomaxillary suture maturation as observed on CBCT images and to test the reliability of this new classification method.

-2 | SUBJECTS AND METHODS
+SUBJECTS AND METHODS

-Baseline diagnostic CBCT images acquired for clinical purposes from 74 subjects (50 females and 24 males; Table 1), with ages ranging from 5.6 to 58.4 years and with no history of previous orthodontic treatment, systemic diseases or syndromes, were examined to determine the radiographic stages of ZMS.
-This study was approved by the Institutional Review Board from the University of Michigan.
+Baseline diagnostic CBCT images acquired for clinical purposes from 74 subjects (50 females and 24 males; Table 1), with ages ranging from 5.6 to 58.4 years and with no history of previous orthodontic treatment, systemic diseases or syndromes were examined to determine the radiographic stages of ZMS.
+This study was approved by the Institutional Review Board from \\\\\\\.

-CBCT scan images were obtained using an iCAT[TM] Cone Beam 3-D Imaging System (Imaging Science International, Hatfield, PA, USA).
+CBCT scan images were obtained using an iCATTM Cone Beam 3-D Imaging System (Imaging Science International, Hatfield, PA, USA).
 Each subject was seated in an upright position with the Frankfort plane parallel to the floor during the scanning process.
-For all scans, the field of view (FOV) used was 16×22-cm, and the scan time ranged from 20 to 40 seconds, with spatial resolution ranging from 0.25 to 0.30 mm.
+For all scans, the field of view (FOV) used was 16 x 22-cm, and the scan time ranged from 20-40 seconds, with spatial resolution ranging from 0.25 to 0.30 mm.